r-kupin/webserv/README.md

 Has only one *arg* which sets the port, used by the server for requests listening.
 Multiple ports are possible for the single server via specification of the multiple `listen` directives.
 ##### server_name
 Accepts one or more hostnames, that this server will monitor.
-##### log
-Path to directory where log file named `servername_port.log` is going to be located.
-Actual nginx creates 2 log files : `access.log` and `error.log`.
-Nginx only outputs basic information to that logs, such as what was requested and what was returned.
 #### Location-level directives
 ##### root
 Can have only one arg, which is a path for a location, or server's root directory.
 For example: